HenrikBengtsson/ucsf-vpn/README.md

                    - 'prompt' (user is prompted to enter the token),
                    - 'push' ("approve and confirm" in Duo app; default),
                    - 'phone' (receive phone call and "press any key"),
+                   - 'sms' (receive code via text message),
-                   -  6-digit Duo token (from Duo app), or
+                   -  6 or 7 digit Duo token (from Duo app), or
                    -  44-letter YubiKey token ("press YubiKey").

  --server <host>  VPN server (default is remote.ucsf.edu)